mistakia/nano-community/docs/getting-started-users/using.md

 ---
 title: Using Nano
 description: How to use Nano, sending & receiving transactions, changing representatives
-tags: nano, crypto, use, transaction, send, receive, change, representative
+tags: nano, xno, crypto, use, transaction, send, receive, change, representative
 ---

 # Using